Fluorescence image-guided surgery

 Fluorescence guided surgery (FGS), also called fluorescence image-guided surgery, or in the specific case of tumor resection, fluorescence guided resection, is a medical imaging technique used to detect fluorescently labelled structures during surgery.
-Similarly to standard image-guided surgery, FGS has the purpose of guiding the surgical procedure and providing the surgeon of real time visualization of the operating field.
+Similarly to standard image-guided surgery, FGS has the purpose of guiding the surgical procedure and providing the surgeon with real time visualization of the operating field.
 When compared to other medical imaging modalities, FGS is cheaper and superior in terms of resolution and number of molecules detectable.
 As a drawback, penetration depth is usually very poor (100 μm) in the visible wavelengths, but it can reach up to 1–2 cm when excitation wavelengths in the near infrared are used.

 Imaging devices

 FGS is performed using imaging devices with the purpose of providing real time simultaneous information from color reflectance images (bright field) and fluorescence emission.
 One or more light sources are used to excite and illuminate the sample.
 Light is collected using optical filters that match the emission spectrum of the fluorophore.
 Imaging lenses and digital cameras (CCD or CMOS) are used to produce the final image.
 Live video processing can also be performed to enhance contrast during fluorescence detection and improve signal-to-background ratio.
 In recent years a number of commercial companies have emerged to offer devices specializing in fluorescence in the NIR wavelengths, with the goal of capitalizing upon the growth in off label use of indocyanine green (ICG).
 However commercial systems with multiple fluorescence channels also exist commercially, for use with fluorescein and protoporphyrin IX (PpIX).